 It’s more satisfying to draw bigger because you can spend more time at the place, capture more details, and as a result remember the place better.

-You may visit less places because you spent a lot more time at each place sketching, but you’ll remember each place much better than rushing through them, and checking them off the list.
+You may visit fewer places because you spent a lot more time at each place sketching, but you’ll remember each place much better than rushing through them and checking them off the list.

 Why do you choose to work in this medium?

 Sketching is a very portable medium.
 I use pen, ink and watercolour.
 They can be brought anywhere as they are small and compact.

 You’ll want a convenient medium that can be brought around easily and is easy to set up and keep.

 With sketching, actually, all you ever need is just a sketchbook and a pen or pencil.

 Teoh Yi Chie is working on an e-book which will have his sketches and techniques on how to create some of the effects.